Is there a skill shortage in the Construction Industry?

 The UK construction sector is one of the country's leading economic drivers, however a perceived shortage of skilled professionals is becoming a challenge for a field that relies on its workforce more than most.

-Employers and specialist construction recruitment agencies are experiencing first hand the lack of qualified candidates in the current job market.
+Employers and specialist construction recruitment agencies are experiencing first hand the lack of qualified candidates - the Trade recruitment market is always crying out for qualified workers.
 Though the industry remains a vital area for employment, the economy and social growth, skill gaps are threatening to derail a market in recovery.

 Due to the high cost/high risk nature of construction, the industry is generally a good barometer of how the wider economy is performing.
 A struggling economy sees a slowdown in new projects, while a UK in recovery will result in a deluge of investment.